jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 * I go back to the terminal_ where the tests are running

-* I add an :ref:`assertion<what is an assertion?>` with the `assertNotEqual method`_ which checks if the 2 things in the parentheses are NOT equal
+* I add an :ref:`assertion<what is an assertion?>` with the `assertNotEqual method`_ which checks if the two things in the parentheses are NOT equal

   .. code-block:: python
     :lineno-start: 133